efoosag/kanban-group/README.md

 **Using Postman API client,**

-- Use Post Action to creat a new games using the URL and endpoint from API documentation
+- Use Post Action to creat a new involvement using the URL and endpoint from API documentation
-- The Post Action returns an ID for the new games
+- The Post Action returns an ID for the new involvement

 With the URL and ID, use